-Chris Rubens has been a globally recognized professional skier for well over a decade.
+Chris Rubens has been a globally recognized professional skier for two decades.
 Truly dedicated and extremely passionate about skiing in the mountains, Chris spends as much time as possible in the backcountry every winter, specializing in putting beautiful lines down mountains for both film and photo projects.
-He spends his winters collaborating with the Blank Collective, Salomon TV, and Matchstick Productions.
+He spends his winters collaborating with the Blank Collective, Salomon TV, Sherpas Cinema and Matchstick Productions.
 He is passionate about sharing his experience and knowledge to help educate people about backcountry skiing.
 Between ski trips, Chris resides in the town of Revelstoke, BC, and now spends his off-season working hard, growing organic vegetables as First Light Farm.

 Nadine started out on a snowmobile at age seven and has never looked back.
 She got into serious mountain sledding in 2007 and has been guiding in the Revelstoke area since 2010.
 She spends well over 100 days a season on her machine, riding with all different skill levels and pursuing professional-level avalanche training.
 In 2012, Nadine started La Nina Sled Camp, a venue for women riders to build confidence in a positive environment, away from the stress of having to keep up with their partners.
 Nadine hopes to continue influencing and educating other women to “get out and shred” as often as they like.